BitcoinDesign/Guide/guide/daily-spending-wallet/landing-page.md

    <div>
       <h2 class="h4">Self-custodial</h2>
       <p>With this wallet, the user manages their own private key.
-As a result, the user has full custody over their bitcoin.
+As a result, the user has <a href="/guide/getting-started/principles/#self-custody">full custody</a> over their bitcoin.
 No third party, not even the app developer, can access the user’s funds.</p>
    </div>
 </div>